-The genera of plants within the tribe Stapeliae are all to varying degrees stem succulents.
-Many of the species resemble cacti, though they are not closely related, as an example of convergent evolution.
+The genera of plants within the tribe Stapeliae are stem succulents to varying degrees.
+Many species resemble cacti though they are not closely related, as an example of convergent evolution.
 The stems are often angular, mostly four-angled in cross-section, but in some species, there are six or more, with some species of Hoodia having more than thirty angles.
-In size, they vary from less than 1 inch (2.5 cm) in length to over 6 inches (15 cm) tall.
+They vary from less than 1 inch (2.5 cm) in length to over 6 inches (15 cm).
 The leaves are, in most species, reduced to rudiments, sometimes hardened and thorn-like, arranged on bumps or tubercles on the angles.
-Some species, however, still have recognizable leaves, most notably the Indian species Frerea indica, and some members of Tridentea.
+Some species, however, still have recognizable leaves, most notably the Indian species Frerea indica and some members of Tridentea.

 Stapeliads are most abundant in warm, dry climates.
-In Africa, there are two separate regions where Stapeliads have the most diversified: northeast Africa, and Southern Africa.
+In Africa, there are two separate regions where Stapeliads have the most diversified: northeast Africa and southern Africa.
 Several species are endemic to the small island of Socotra off the Horn of Africa.
 The Arabian Peninsula, and most specifically the country of Yemen, contain another concentration of species.
 Several more are found in the drier parts of Pakistan, Afghanistan, India, Nepal, and Myanmar.
 Finally, a single species, Caralluma europea, is found in Europe in the southern part of the Iberian peninsula.

 List of Genera

 Baynesia, Caralluma, Desmidorchis, Duvalia, Echidnopsis, Edithcolea, Frerea, Hoodia, Huernia, Huerniopsis, Larryleachia, Notechidnopsis, Orbea, Piaranthus, Pectinaria, Pseudolithos, Quaqua, Rhytidocaulon, Stapelia, Stapelianthus, Stapeliopsis, Tavaresia, Tridentea, Tromotriche, Whitesloanea.

 Light: All Stapeliads enjoy dry heat and sunlight, if not too bright and intense.

 Temperature: Stapeliads do not like winter cold and should remain fairly dry and warm during their winter resting period.

 Water: In the growing season, water in moderation when needed, making sure soil is fairly dried out between waterings.
-Do not water between November 1 and March 1.
+Do not water in winter.